Carols In The Closet

 Right now?
 In the middle of dinner?

 Two families and a live-in mum around a table, eating simple pizza and crudités before the impending Christmas feast, ditched our plates, grabbed a few carrots and vacated.
-I felt a blog coming on, so I snapped this pic and followed the fam.
+I felt a blog post coming on, so I snapped this pic and followed the fam.

 Our friend Erik (well aware of how long this might last) grabbed his guitar and yelled to our oldest, “Micah—grab your ukulele!”

 And my poor children, clueless as could be and acting like this was some fun adventure, went running for the closet.
 They took cues from their friends who actually knew what to do, but it wasn’t rocket science.
 Head for the master bath, into the walk-in, close the door, sit down.

 Confusion and logic kicked in as I sat.
 I kept my mouth shut but thoughts raced.
 The contractors didn’t build this new house with a basement.
 Why wouldn’t they build a basement?
 I thought everyone in the midwest had a basement.
 Wouldn’t it be helpful to have a basement at a time like this?

 The inner closet.
 The next best thing.
 We weren’t there because it was a fun place to stuff nine people.
 It was the most centrally located spot in their house.
 Complete with water bottles, snacks, a weather radio and… helmets?

 My friend Debbie casually explained, “If the roof gets ripped off you’re going to want one of those.”